tdematos/Calculator-TOP/README.md

 This is one of the first projects that I started working on when I learned `HTML` `CSS` and `JavaScript`.

 I did not want to get too fancy, and go crazy with the style sheet, so I took inperation from the basic calculator, and later knew that I could change both the vistual and functionality aspect later when I fully felt comfortable with the languages.

+I also undertook the Harvard CS50x course and I wanted to stretch the regular functionality of what a basic calculator could do, and add functionality that can add to the user's experience both visually and experience-wise.

 ### V1.0